Application to the NDEB Equivalency Process

 2. Submission of required documents

 After creating an online profile, you must submit a series of required documents.
-The Guidelines for Required Documents and the Confirmation of Degree Completion form will be available on the dashboard of your online profile.
+The Required Documents and the Confirmation of Degree Completion form will be available on the dashboard of your online profile.

 3. Credential verification

 All required documents are subject to the NDEB’s credential verification process.
-This process takes about 14 to 16 weeks from the time all the required documents are received.
+This process starts when all the required documents are received.

 As documents are moved through the credential verification process, the status of each document is updated in your online profile.
 When all of the required documents are accepted, you will receive an email indicating that your application has been approved, and you will be eligible to register for the Assessment of Fundamental Knowledge (AFK).